stephengold/MonkeyWrench/README.md

 3. "Textures/UV_Barn_Assets.psd"

-MonkeyWrench will generate a placeholder only if no texture is found in any of these places,
+MonkeyWrench will generate a placeholder only if no texture is found at any of those filenames.

 [Jump to the table of contents](#toc)